cyvive/agnostic/README.md

 We assume that [Distributed Authentication](#distributed-authentication) has been followed, as such each service can be mapped to a group and user for policy enforcement.

 [Casbin](https://casbin.org/en/) provides policy enforecment with the storage of policies handled by Redis (TODO) hooked round pub-sub for update tracking.

+### Just Enough Testing

+**Functional Core / Imperative Shell** allows for 99%+ unit testing out of the box.
+However when working with Event Driven MicroServices there is no guarantee when they will be executed next.
+Or that there external interactions and schemas will be contractually consistent on their next execution.
+As such there are 3 types of tests available to be executed in different scenarios.

+- **Spec**: Standard unit test applied to all **core** logic.
+- **API**: Are lightweight external validation appoaches to validate the data revieved by external services is still structurally sound for this microservice
+- **Sanity**: Production initialization tests to ensure the microservice has everything it needs to operate correctly.

+All of these are designed to fail fast

+### Automatic JSON Schema generation

+[To JSON Schema](https://github.com/ruzicka/to-json-schema) allows the developer to provide just the JSON data payload and it will generate the appropriate JSON Schema from it.

 <p align="center"><a href="#table-of-contents"><img src=".documentary/section-breaks/-3.svg?sanitize=true"></a></p>